Skip to main content

 Reserve a campsite online or by calling 1-888-947-2757.

-Allequash Lake is found between Minocqua and Boulder Junction east of Highway M in Vilas County.
-There is no development on this lake except for the boat landing.
+Allequash Lake is between Minocqua and Boulder Junction, east of Highway M in Vilas County.
+It has no development except for the boat landing.

-Sites here are large enough for two small tents each and are far apart from each other.
+The sites are far apart and large enough for two small tents each.
 Each site has a picnic table and a fire ring.
-An open-air toilet is located nearby.
+An open-air toilet is nearby.

 GPS coordinates